-Louise admits as a business woman, she hasn't taken as much time for herself as she should have.
-However, with the change in focus since the sale of Wilkins, and as she changes direction later in the summer, Louise has discovered an unorthodox, and particularly adrenaline-fuelled approach to escapism.
+Louise admits as a business woman, she hasn't taken as much time for herself as she should have done.
+However, with her change in focus since selling Wilkins Chimney Sweep, and as her career changes direction, Louise has discovered an unorthodox, and particularly adrenaline-fuelled approach to escapism.
 "I find it difficult to step away from the business.
-But one thing I am doing is learning to ride my motor bike!" she laughs.
-"For me, there is a huge sense of mindfulness in its purest form when I am on my bike."
+But I try to learn one new skill every year.
+This year I am learning to ride a motorbike!" she laughs.
+"For me, there is a huge sense of mindfulness in its purest form, when I am on my bike."

-Dedicated to making the best out of everything franchising has to offer, Louise implores her fellow-franchisors, "Focus on you!
+Dedicated to making the best of everything franchising has to offer, Louise implores, "Focus on you!
 Surround yourself with people who share your ethics, values and standards, and who also have a vision.
-We operate in a small industry; you can either jump in head first and have a blast, or sit back on the periphery and watch what everyone else is doing."
+Franchising is a small industry; you can either jump in head first and have a blast, or sit back on the periphery, watching what everyone else is doing."

-Wilkins' gobby franchise director is most definitely one of EWIF's most ambitious, self-motivated and strong women, which is why she was awarded the Special Recognition Award.
-As she turns her attention away from Wilkins, into new territory, we look forward to seeing even more of what the franchise world's Wonder Woman has to offer.
+Wilkins Chimney Sweep's 'gobby' franchise director is most definitely one of EWIF's most ambitious, self-motivated strong woman, which is why she received the EWIF Special Recognition Award.
+As she turns her attention away from Wilkins Chimney Sweep, into new territory, we look forward to seeing even more of what franchising's Wonder Woman has to offer.